pfreyp/SC17_Developer_Lab/Setup.md

 - Click **Yes** to proceed.
 The Remote Desktop Connection window opens with a login prompt.
 - Log in with the following credentials:
-   - User: **user name from the email message**
+   - User: **centos**
    - Password: **xilinx_sc17**
 - Click **Ok**
 You should now be connected to the instance.

 ## Configure the Xilinx SDAccel environment and load the workshop files

+* Open a terminal window and double click on the Chromium browser icon which will open on the github project for this Lab.
+You should perform all your copy paste from within the RDP session to avoid issue.

-* Open a terminal window, execute the following commands to setup the SDAccel environment and get the necessary files
+* Execute the following commands to setup the SDAccel environment and get the necessary files
 ```
 cd /home/centos
 git clone https://github.com/Xilinx/SC17_Developer_Lab.git